 - You may have to face questions concerning your financial status; so look into your bank balance and be sure of your financial plan.
 If your parents are retired, or you lack sufficient funding, then the interviewer may ask you to explain how you plan to fund yourself.

 - Look presentable, dress smart and approach the interview calmly.
-Don’t go there prepared to recite memorised answers.
+Don’t go there prepared to recite memorized answers.
 They don’t want a parrot.
 They are looking to see if you are clear with your objectives.

 - Work on the simple etiquettes of conversation.
 Be polite and courteous in your response.
 Listen carefully to the questions and wait for your turn to answer.
-A little patience and good manners goes a long way.
+A little patience and good manners go a long way.

 - Be confident when meeting the visa officer; don’t fidget around the desk or look too nervous.
 Also, don’t pick an argument with the officer during your interview.